oshd-slf/HS2SWE/README.md

 or run_hs2swe.m directly in matlab

 # Python
-'''
+'''python
 #in the python_code subfolder:

-python get_packages.py #to get the needed packages pandas and matlibplot python run_python_HS2SWE.py #to run the model for the Weissfluhjoch field site, figures are saved into figures
+python get_packages.py #to get the needed packages pandas and matlibplot

+python run_python_HS2SWE.py #to run the model for the Weissfluhjoch field site, figures are saved into figures

 ## run_python_HS2SWE.py also contains a setup for a multi-station data set which is commented in default version
 '''